Laborieux-Axel/Equilibrium-Propagation/README.md

-# Equilibrium Propagation (EP)
+# Scaling Equilibrium Propagation to Deep ConvNets

-This repository contains the code producing the results of results of the paper "Scaling Equilibrium Propagation to Deep ConvNets".
+This repository contains the code producing the results of the paper "Scaling Equilibrium Propagation to Deep ConvNets".
 See the bottom of the page for a summary of all the arguments in the command lines.

 ## Setting up the environment

-Run the following command lines to se the environment using conda:
+Run the following command lines to set the environment using conda:
 ```
 conda create --name EP python=3.6
 conda activate EP